kata198/shmfile/README.md

 	 *             this same name to reference which shmfile stream
 	 *             to map.
 	 *
-	 *  mode - An octal representing the "mode" for guest mappings.
+	 *  mode - An octal representing the "mode" for this file stream.
 	 *           Mode has same meaning as with chmod.
+	 *
 	 *         This mode will be used to determine how FSHM_GUEST
 	 *           mappings will be able to access this stream.
+	 *
+	 *         It will also define the permissions (read/write/execute) for the
+	 *           owner / group-member / other
+	 *         relations on mappings.
+	 *
 	 *
 	 *         This field only has meaning when creating the shmfile ( FSHM_OWNER ).
 	 *          For an FSHM_GUEST open of an existing shmfile stream, this can be